First 3 months

 Baby's first days: checks, tests, and medications

-In the hours and days after a baby is born, a few tests and checks are done to make sure they are healthy and can go home from the hospital.
+In the hours and days after birth, your baby will have some tests and checks to make sure they are healthy and ready to go home from the hospital.

-If your baby was not born in a hospital, speak to your midwife or doctor about organising tests and checks.
+If your baby wasn’t born in a hospital, talk to your midwife or doctor about booking these tests and checks.

 The Apgar score

 The Apgar score is the first check for your baby.
-It is done at one and five minutes after they are born.
+It is done at 1 and 5 minutes after they are born.

 The Apgar score checks five key areas of a newborn's health, including: